NBISweden/aMeta/README.md

 ## Frequently Asked Questions (FAQ)

+### My fastq-files do not contain adapters, how can I skip the adapter removal step?

+From our experinece, there are very often adapter traces left even after an adapter removing software has been applied to the raw fastq-files.
+Therefore, we strongly recommend not to skip the adapter removing step.
+This step is typically not time consuming and can only be benificial for the analysis.
+Otherwise, adapter contamination can lead to severe biases in microbial discovery.

 ### I get "Java heap space error" on the Malt step, what should I do?

 You will need to adjust Malt max memory usage (64 GB by default) via modifying `malt-build.vmoptions` and `malt-run.vmoptions` files.